fs-webdev/eslint-config-frontier/README.md

 2. Make a new eslintrc file for codeclimate to use (that way it can point to the `eslint-config-frontier.js` file that codeclimate will prepare in Step 1.)

     1. Copy your existing local eslintrc file and rename the copy to `.codeclimate.eslintrc.js` (or .json or .yml if you are using those filetypes)
-    2. Change the `"extends": ["frontier"]` statement to point to the prepared file from Step 1. `"extends": ["./eslint-config-frontier.js"]`
+    2. Change the `"extends": ["@fs/eslint-config-frontier"]` statement to point to the prepared file from Step 1. `"extends": ["./eslint-config-frontier.js"]`
         (only do this in `.codeclimate.eslintrc.js` file, not your normal eslintrc)
         - If you also opt into the jsdoc plugin we provide, you'll also need to add that downloaded file to the extends array